IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Method

 \subsubsection{Few-Shot Supervision Mode}

-Here we assume that for each input sampled volume $\mathcal{V}_{i}^{in}$ for a patient $i$, its ground-truth $\mathcal{Y}_{i}^{in}$ is sparsely annotated.
-Assume that the original volume $\mathcal{V}_{i}$ is composed of $T=1400$ 2D US slices, and let us consider the scenario were every 100 slices, a clinical expert provided only 3 consecutive annotations.
-Therefore, out of $1400$ slices, only $3 \times 14 = 42$ annotations are provided.
-This amount represents around $3\%$ of the total volume.
-To train a neural network with this amount is not sufficient.
+Consider for each sampled volume $\mathcal{V}_{i}^{in}$ for a patient $i$, a ground-truth $\mathcal{Y}_{i}^{in}$ that is sparsely annotated.
+The original volume $\mathcal{V}_{i}$ is composed of $T=1400$ 2D US slices.
+Let us assume the scenario were every 100 slices, a clinical expert provided only 3 consecutive annotations.
+Hence, out of $1400$ slices, only $3 \times 14 = 42$ annotations are provided.
+This amount represents around $3\%$ of the total volume and obviously it is not sufficient to train a neural network.
 In this paper, we provided few shot updates based on sequential pseudo-labeling.
 We relabel unannotated slices from the last updated state of $\mathcal{M}$ and consider them to update the loss function $\mathcal{L}$.
 We use manual annotations whenever they are provided to enhance the pseudo-labeling annotation.